btbytes/typesetter-css/README.md

 Development
 ===========

-Note that `output/typesetter.css` is generated from `src/typesetter.less` via the [LESS][3] CSS pre-processor.
-If you want to submit patches, please edit the `src/typesetter.less` file rather than the output file.
+Note that `output/typesetter*.css` is generated from `src/typesetter*.less` via the [LESS][3] CSS pre-processor.
+If you want to submit patches, please edit the source files rather than the output files.
 LESS version 1.3 or higher is required, since older versions seem to mess up the formatting of negative numbers.

 [1]: example/demo.html
 [2]: http://validator.nu/